-A lightweight lens with a lot to offer if you don't need f/2.8
+A lightweight lens with a lot to offer, if you don't need a really wide aperture

-This lens may be an f-stop slower than our top trio, but that's not necessarily a bad thing.
-It means it's more compact and lightweight, improving comfort for long periods of handheld shooting.
+The narrower aperture rating of f/4 rather than f/2.8 isn’t an altogether bad thing.
+It enables this lens to be more compact and lightweight, improving comfort for long periods of handheld shooting.
 You won't need to worry much about camera shake, either, thanks to a particularly well implemented VR (Vibration Reduction) system that also features automatic panning detection.
-The lens isn't weather-sealed, but it does at least get a rubber ring on the mounting plate.
-Three ED (Extra-low Dispersion) elements and one HRI (High Refractive Index) element, along with Nano-Crystal coatings, help deliver very good sharpness and contrast within negligible ghosting and flare.
+The lens isn't fully weather-sealed, but does have a sealed mounting plate.
+Three ED (Extra-low Dispersion) elements and one HRI (High Refractive Index) element, along with Nano-Crystal coatings, help deliver very good sharpness and contrast within minimal ghosting and flare.

 6. Tamron SP 70-300mm f/4-5.6 Di VC USD for Nikon